c3lang/c3-web/src/content/docs/references/docs/optionals.md

 ```

-## Assert unwrap of Optional should not fail with force unwrap `!!`
+## Assert an Optional cannot have a missing `value` and the program should panic with force unwrap `!!`

-Sometimes a `fault` is unexpected or cannot be easily handled, so assert if we detect a `fault`, this is best used sparingly:
+Sometimes a missing `value` is unexpected or cannot be easily handled, so panic if we detect a missing `value`, this is best used sparingly:
 ```c3
 int! optional_value = foo_may_error();
 if (catch excuse = optional_value)